North Korean leader’s half-brother 'killed' in Malaysia

 - Posted 14 Feb 2017 19:37

-SINGAPORE: Malaysian police have confirmed that a North Korean man who fell ill at Kuala Lumpur International Airport and who subsequently died was the half-brother of North Korean leader Kim Jong Un, Reuters reported on Tuesday (Feb 14).
+SINGAPORE: Malaysian police have confirmed that a North Korean man who fell ill at Kuala Lumpur International Airport and who subsequently died was Kim Jong Nam, the half-brother of North Korean leader Kim Jong Un, Reuters reported on Tuesday (Feb 14).

 Malaysia's Criminal Investigation Department (CID) chief Mohmad Salleh told Channel NewsAsia that travel documents found on the man indicated he was Kim Jong Nam.
 He added that a post-mortem had not yet taken place and that the body was in Putrajaya hospital.